Emirate of Fujairah: Transport

 The Emirate of Fujairah is connected to other emirates by a 45 km highway called Sheikh Khalifa bin Zayed Highway and links Dubai and Sharjah to Fujairah within a 30 minutes drive.
-The road begins from the entrance of Fujairah, crossing Al Gazirmi locality, Wadi Sahm, Asfeeni, Mamdooh, Kadra and Shawka Valleys in Ras Al Khaimah, and ends at Maleeha Road in Sharjah, at Hamda area.
+The road begins from the entrance of Fujairah, crossing Al Gazirmi locality, Wadi Sahm, Asfeeni, Mamdooh, Kadra and Shawka Valleys in Ras Al Khaimah, and ends at Maliha Road in Sharjah, at Hamda area.

 Culture

 The UAE culture mainly revolves around the religion of Islam and traditional Arab culture.
 The influence of Islamic and Arab culture on its architecture, music, attire, cuisine, and lifestyle are very prominent as well.
 Five times every day, Muslims are called to prayer from the minarets of mosques which are scattered around the country.
 Since 2006, the weekend has been Friday-Saturday, as a compromise between Friday's holiness to Muslims and the Western weekend of Saturday-Sunday.
+However as of January 2021 it has been changed to Saturday-Sunday to align with the rest of the world and make trading with other countries easy and efficient.

 Drinking alcohol is allowed at designated hotels, and as of 2000, at a few bars.
 Until 1998, gambling in the form of slot machines was allowed in certain hotels, but personal petitions by locals to the Sheikh outlawed the activity.
 Some players were losing entire monthly wages on the slots, leaving nothing for the upkeep of their families.

 Groups of Emirati youths tend to socialize together on the streets and cafés or outside games arcades, cinemas, and mini-malls.
 It is unusual to see mixed-sex groups due to gender segregation in Emirati society.

 On vacations, many Fujairah residents travel to western emirates such as Dubai and Abu Dhabi, for entertainment and shopping purposes.
 They also visit the Wadis surrounding the emirate on camping and hiking trips.
 At the same time, other emirates' residents visit the Emirate of Fujairah for relaxation purposes and to get away from the stifling heat of the desert.
 Watersports such as jet skis, windsurfing, waterskiing and diving are becoming more and more popular amongst both locals and tourists.
-Professional driving instructors can be found in Le Meridien or in Royal Beach Hotel, where one can obtain an International Driving License, for a fee.
+Professional driving instructors can be found in Le Méridien or in Royal Beach Hotel, where one can obtain an International Driving License, for a fee.